tesselode/talkback/readme.md

 group:leave()
 ```

-*Note:* don't call `group:leave()` on the first group returned by talkback, as this will cause an error, since that group doesn't have a parent.
+*Note:* don't call `group:leave()` on the main Talkback group, as this will cause an error, since that group doesn't have a parent.